 Right: Students have the right to safe and orderly transportation to and from school or a school activity when transportation is provided.

-Reference when transportation is provided. or co or co or ico or co ico or co ico to or ico or co ico to or ico or vio ico ico or ico or vio ico ico or ico ico or Responsibility : Students have the responsibility to ensure that their conduct contributes to a safe and orderly atmosphere; to refrain from conduct which may cause a hazard to themselves, their fellow students, or to the public; and to refrain from violating federal, state and/or local aws or school policy regarding transportation.
+Responsibility: Students have the responsibility to ensure that their conduct contributes to a safe and orderly atmosphere; to refrain from conduct which may cause a hazard to themselves, their fellow students, or to the public; and to refrain from violating federal, state and/or local laws or school policy regarding transportation.
 Students who fail to fulfill their responsibility may relinquish their right to transportation.